riggid/Notes/Semester 1/Physics/Unit 2/Core Notes.md

 Solution: $\psi_2(x) = F e^{-\alpha x} + G e^{\alpha x}$.
 *   Since the wave function must remain finite as $x \to \infty$, the term $G e^{\alpha x}$ (which grows exponentially) must be zero.
 So, $G=0$.
 *   $\psi_2(x) = F e^{-\alpha x}$.
 The wave function decays exponentially in Region II.
 This behavior is for an **evanescent wave**.
+*   **Behavior of wavelength**: In this classically forbidden region, the energy $E<V_0$ implies kinetic energy $E-V_0$ is negative.
+While we can still formally define a wavenumber $k_2 = i\alpha$, the wave function is no longer oscillatory (no real wavelength).
+Instead, it describes an exponential decay without propagation.

 *   **Boundary Conditions** (at $x=0$):
     *   $A+B=F$